Hi Forex Traders,

 Fibonacci levels can also filter out trade ideas.
 No trader would want to go long or short in front of a big Fib level and their trade idea would be invalidated due to this situation.

 Fibs are also be used as a trigger instead of an exact entry.
 A trader could have a certain Fib level in mind which they would like to trade.
 A direct entry order at the Fib level would be one way of tackling this setup.
 But traders can also view the Fib level as a trigger and enter a trade later on after other conditions have been met such as a candlestick pattern, break out or any other confirmation that price is respecting the Fib level.
+We also have training on Candlesticks Patterns and How to use them.

 Number 6: How to place the Fibonacci retracement correctly?